-History boffs will enjoy the grand ruins of the San Felipe de Barajas Castle, just outside the city walls, which was key in defending this rich city from pirates and conquests.
-You can enter for just 25,000 COP (£6.25 at time of writing, 2019), but be prepared for a HOT time with little shade in parts.
+Nowadays you can still enjoy the grand ruins of the San Felipe de Barajas Castle, which sit just outside the city walls.
+The entry fee is just 25,000 COP (£6.25 at time of writing), and you need to be both physically and mentally prepared for a HOT time with little shade in parts.

 6. Shop till you drop

 Cartagena is an excellent place for souvenir shopping.
 While there are stalls and shops everywhere in the walled city, we found the cheapest to be along the arcade at Muelles, which is built into the far north-western wall on Carrera 2.

 You can’t barter too much here, but then again you don’t need to.
 This had some of the cheapest prices we’d seen in Colombia, and for good quality stuff!